-For applicants that are seniors in High School, a minimum GPA (grade point average) for admission of a 2.75.
-Selection process for the applicant that is graduating from High School in May, acceptance year, is through a points ranking system that includes the following: TEAS score, ACT scores, and Medical Professions program participant.
+For applicants that are seniors in High School, a minimum GPA (grade point average) of a 2.75 for admission.
+Selection process for the applicant that is graduating from High School in May, acceptance year, is through a point ranking system that includes the following: TEAS score, ACT scores, and Medical Professions program participant.
 Candidates will be conditionally accepted pending completion of a clear criminal background check and drug screening.

 Practical Nursing Technical Certificate

 The admission process to the Certificate (PN) Nursing Program is selective.
 It is 41 credit hours that are designed as an 11-month program that begins in July and students graduate in May with a full-time schedule Monday through Friday.
 Courses are taken in sequence requiring that each class be successfully completed before progressing to the next course.
 There are no pre-requisite courses for admission.
 College courses like Anatomy and Physiology may be accepted toward the PN certificate.
 Evaluation of college course work completion will be done by the Program Director and the Registrar.
 Science courses cannot be over seven years old at the time of entry into the nursing program.
 Applicants for the Certificate (PN) Nursing Program are chosen using a ranking system.
 Applicants receive points in the ranking system for the following: TEAS Reading score minimum of 58.7, certifications; recent work experience in health care; selected college credit.
 Visit the PN admissions page for more information.
 Candidates will be conditionally accepted pending completion of a clear criminal background check and drug screening.

 View the Practical Nursing Technical Certificate degree plan for a complete course listing.